wagoodman/bridgy/README.md

 Sub-commands:
-  mount         use sshfs to mount a remote directory to an empty local directory umount        unmount one or more host sshfs mounts list-mounts   show all sshfs mounts update        pull the latest instance inventory from aws
+  mount         use sshfs to mount a remote directory to an empty local directory unmount       unmount one or more host sshfs mounts list-mounts   show all sshfs mounts update        pull the latest instance inventory from aws